- 1. Insurance mobile apps – The future

 - One or two quality assurance specialist(s) who oversees the development process and carry out testings to ensure the final product fulfills major quality criteria.

 c.
-How much does creating an insurance app cost?
+How much does creating a mobile insurance app cost?

 As we enter a future when mobile devices take over, the insurance industry must quickly catch up.
 The ability to fit their services into customers’ smartphones and smart devices will help firms acquire customer loyalty and enhance their workflow and efficiency, surpassing competitors in a crowded market.